 Applications for all tracks open in the fall and close towards the end of the semester.
 The tracks start in January of the OMS I year and follow the course of the student’s education.

-Tracks are graded on a Pass/Fail/Honors basis.
-Each track will have its own requirements for acceptance and what constitutes a Pass or Honors grade.
-Please refer to the track syllabus for the grading requirements.
+Tracks are graded on a Honor/Pass/Fail basis.
+Each track will have its own requirements for acceptance and what constitutes a Pass or Honor grade.
+Please refer to each specific track's syllabus for the grading requirements.

 Track options may vary at each location.

 A selection of short electives may be offered at each site to interested RVU students.
 These electives may cover topics just touched upon in the normal curriculum and/or may involve current hot topics in medical training.
 Current examples are Fundamental of East Asian Medicine, Graphic Novels and Medicine; History of Medicine; Medical Spanish; Medicine in Film; Religion, Health & Healthcare; Vaccines; Introduction to the Research Process; Integrative Medical Nutrition, Sexual Health, Integrative Pain Management.
 Other topics are in development and may be offered as well.
 All students in "Good Academic Standing" (as defined in the "Academic Policies" section of the RVU Student Handbook and Catalog) are eligible to sign up for offered electives.
-Course titles, descriptions, and registration information will be announced prior to the start of each semester.
-Classes will be approximately 8-16 hours in length, may occur at any time outside of the normal curriculum (i.e. evenings and weekends), and will be graded pass/fail.
-These electives are offered through the departments of Tracks and Special Programs.
+Course titles, descriptions, and registration information will be announcement after the start of each semester.
+Class will be approximately 8-16 hours in length, may occur at anytime outside of the of normal curriculum (i.e. evenings and weekends), and will be graded pass/fail.
+These electives are offered through the Tracks and Special Programs Department.

 Elective options vary by campus location and mode of delivery.